I started Washed-Up in 2016, mostly out of necessity.

-As an English graduate working as an Accounts Administrator for a company that made and sold promotional plastic bags, plastic pens, plastic USBs (things basically designed to be thrown away), I was dying inside.
+As an English graduate working as an Accounts Administrator I was already way off track from where I wanted to be in life.
+I was also working for a company that made and sold promotional plastic bags, plastic pens, plastic USBs; things designed to be used once and thrown away.
+In working there, I was supporting an industry that was damaging the planet.

-I had collected sea glass on and off and whenever I went beachcombing, was when I found peace.
-The only troubles I had there, was the rubbish and plastic crap that was washing up on the shore at my feet as I was looking – plastic crap that my work was contributing to.
+I had collected sea glass whenever I went beachcombing, but never did much with it.
+The reason I would go is because the beach has a magical way of clearing my head.
+The only troubles I had there, were the rubbish and plastic crap that was washing up on the shore at my feet – plastic crap that my work at the time contributed to.

-So, I started drilling the sea glass, and at first, I cracked more pieces than I successfully drilled.
-But eventually I got the hang of it and slowly honed my designs until I found the signature Washed Up style.
+I started drilling sea glass and at first, I cracked more pieces than I successfully drilled, but eventually I got the hang of it and slowly honed my designs until I found the signature 'Washed-Up' style.

-The most amazing thing about sea glass that I will happily rant about to any poor soul willing to listen is that nature takes our waste glass, and turns it into something beautiful.
+The most amazing thing about sea glass is that nature takes our waste glass, and turns it into something beautiful.
 All it takes is waves and time to soften the sharp edges and wear down the imperfections (kind of like us in our own lives).
 But nature cannot do that with plastic.

 Plastic cannot be made better, prettier or given a new lease on life by nature.
-Plastic is killing nature.
-Particularly in our oceans where marine life is suffering under the weight of our greed.
-This is why I ask everyone who shops with Washed Up to do a 2-min beach clean with each purchase, and participate in (or even organise!) local beach cleans.
+Plastic is killing nature, particularly in our oceans where marine life is suffering under the weight of mankind's greed and laziness.
+This is why I ask everyone who shops with Washed-Up to do a 2-minute beach clean with each purchase, and participate in (or even organise!) local beach cleans.

 I believe one person making a difference can become ten people making a difference, and ten people can become a hundred.
 Start with yourself and see what happens.